bfactory-ai/zignal/README.md

   - views (called `sub_image` in dlib or `roi` in OpenCV.)
 - Canvas drawing API with consistent parameter ordering
   - lines with variable width and antialiasing
-  - circles (filled and outlined) with smooth edges
+  - circles (filled and outlined) with soft edges
   - polygons (filled and outlined)
   - rectangles with customizable borders
   - Bézier curves (quadratic and cubic) with adaptive subdivision
-  - spline polygons with tension control for smooth curved shapes
+  - spline polygons with tension control for soft curved shapes
-  - multiple fill modes: solid (fast) and smooth (antialiased)
+  - multiple drawing modes: fast (hard edges) and soft (antialiased edges)

 ## Examples